A portfolio approach to massively parallel Bayesian optimization

 \subsection{CityCOVID data set}

 We showcase a motivating application example for massive batching: calibrating the CityCOVID ABM of the population of Chicago in the context of the COVID-19 pandemic, presented in \cite{ozik2021population} and built on the ChiSIM framework~\citep{macal_chisim:_2018}.
 It models the 2.7 million residents of Chicago as they move between 1.2 million places based on their hourly activity schedules.
 The synthetic population of agents extends an existing general-purpose synthetic population~\cite{cajka_attribute_2010} and statistically matches Chicago’s demographic composition.
 Agents colocate in geolocated places, which include households, schools, workplaces, etc. The agent hourly activity schedules are derived from the American Time Use Survey and the Panel Study of Income Dynamics and assigned based on agent demographic characteristics.
 CityCOVID includes COVID-19 disease progression within each agent, including differing symptom severities, hospitalizations, and age-dependent probabilities of transitions between disease stages.

 The problem is formulated as a nine variable bi-objective optimization problem: the aggregated difference for two target quantities.
 It corresponds to the calibration of the CityCOVID parameters $\bm{\theta}$ listed in Table \ref{table:params}, each normalized to $[0,1]$.
 Model outputs are compared against two empirical data sources obtained through the City of Chicago data portal~\cite{chicago_data_portal}: \textbf{H} the daily census of hospital beds occupied by COVID-19 patients and \textbf{D} the COVID-19 attributed death data in and out of hospitals, both for residents of Chicago.
 We used an exponentially weighted error function $L(\bm{\theta}, T_i, \tilde{T}_i, d), i \in \{\textbf{H}, \textbf{D}\}$, with daily discount rate $d$ tuned to 98\% and 95\% for \textbf{H} and \textbf{D}, with the corresponding observed (resp.\ simulated) time-series denoted by $T$ and $\tilde{T}$ giving the objectives.

 To inform public health policy, many simulations are necessary in a short period of time, which can only be achieved by running many concurrently.
 One simulation takes $\approx 10$min, with a low signal-to-noise ratio.
-A data set of $217,078$ simulations (over $8,368$ unique designs, with a degree of replication between $1$ and $1000$) has been collected by various strategies: IMABC \citep{rutter2019microsimulation}, qEHI with fixed degree of replication, and replicating current non-dominated solutions.
+A data set of $217,078$ simulations (over $8,368$ unique designs, with a degree of replication between $1$ and $1000$) has been collected by various strategies: IMABC \citep{rutter2019microsimulation}, qEHI with fixed degree of replication, and replicating non-dominated solutions.
 This data set is available in the supplementary material.